Even healthy dogs can develop cardiac problems at any time during their lives, but what are the causes of heart disease in dogs?

 One is that a dog’s mitral valve in the heart will begin to fail to close properly.

-And the second type is that the walls surrounding the dog's heart starts to become thin and eventually weakens.
+And the second type is that the walls surrounding the dog’s heart start to become thin and eventually weaken.

 Either of these conditions will create an enlarged heart and eventually will make the dog’s heart fail.

 Your vet can prescribe heart meds that will help maintain the heart valve, but only for a short time (from a few months to a year or more).
 However, eventually, their heart will fail.